 - Whyte Museum Book Shop: If you’re looking to pick up a guide on how to identify plants native to the Canadian Rockies or maybe a memoir of a Canadian mountain climber, this bookstore of the Whyte Museum (which is worth visiting in and of itself!) should be your go to.

-- The Happy Camper Cafe and Bar: Come for the coffee.
-Stay for the cozy firepit.
+- The Happy Camper Cafe and Bar: This adorable cafe, located in the Canalta Lodge, has some of the best coffee in Banff and a cozy firepit.

 - Park Restaurant and Distillery: A sleek craft distillery dishing up some seriously tasty elevated bar food.
 Make sure you grab a cocktail with the house made Maple Rye- we’re in Canada after all!

-Protip: As mentioned above, Banff is relatively tiny as compared to how many visitors it receives in the summertime.
-Expect long waits at restaurants or, if waiting for hours whilst hangry isn’t your cup of tea, try grabbing food at off-hours.
+Insider tip: Banff is TINY as compared to how many visitors it receives in the summertime.
+Be sure to check to see if the restaurants you want to go to accept reservations!
+If not, expect long waits at restaurants or try grabbing food at off-hours.

 So we can all agree that Banff is spectacularly gorgeous- but so are the other national parks surrounding its borders, Yoho, Jasper, and Kootenay, each with their own majestic glacier-topped mountainscapes.